Go to Otus

 Be sure you are viewing the correct class from within the class dropdown list.

-To view assessed standards, you must be in the standards gradebook, not the points gradebook.
+To view assessed standards, you must be in the standards view, not the assessments view of the gradebook.

 3. Standards Filter